yshui/thegreatdiscarder/README.md

 ### Shoutouts

-This package uses the [html2canvas] (https://github.com/niklasvh/html2canvas) library written by Niklas von Hertzen.
-It also uses the indexedDb wrapper [db.js] (https://github.com/aaronpowell/db.js) written by Aaron Powell.
+This package uses the indexedDb wrapper [db.js] (https://github.com/aaronpowell/db.js) written by Aaron Powell.
 Thank you also to www.browserstack.com for providing free chrome testing tools.